Next: Unit conversion, Previous: ClutterTexture, Up: Top

 <clutter-timeline>- ret

-- the number of frames
+- the number of repeats

 <clutter-timeline>) (msecs unsigned-int)Sets the delay, in milliseconds, before timeline should start.